dmalch/terraform-provider-genealogy/README.md

 ## Disclaimer
 This application uses the Geni API but is not endorsed, operated, or sponsored by Geni.com.

-## Installation
-1. Clone or download this repository.
-2. Run `go build` or `go install` inside the repository directory to build the provider binary.
-3. Move the binary into your Terraform plugins directory.

 ## Usage
 ```hcl
 terraform {